OpticaOrg/Optica/README.md

 - send form data from search query to backend
 - integrate RTK for state management
 - integrate image upload component

+## Image Conversion Flow

+- input type="file"
+- convert to buffer array
+- JSON.string and send to server
+- server converts to Mongodb Buffer, type 0
+- post to Mongodb as buffer type
+-